brad-lin/FreePSXBoot/README.md

 | 4.4 (2000-03-24)  | SCPH-101<br/>SCPH-102 | **Yes** | [20210421](images/freepsxboot-unirom-fastload-20210421-bios-4.4.mcd) |
 | 4.5 (2000-05-25)  | SCPH-101<br/>SCPH-102<br/>SCPH-103 | **Yes** | [20210421](images/freepsxboot-unirom-fastload-20210421-bios-4.5.mcd) |

-**Note for BIOS 2.0 (SCPH-1002)**: the memory card containing FreePSXBoot must be inserted in slot 1, and **another memory card must be present in slot 2**.
+**Note for BIOS 2.0 (SCPH-1001 or SCPH-1002)**: the memory card containing FreePSXBoot must be inserted in slot 1, and **another memory card must be present in slot 2**.
 The memory card in slot 2 can have any content.

 See the folder [builder](builder) for a tool that can be used to generate your own payloads and memory cards.